palantir/conjure-go/conjure/cycles/README.md

 # Removal of package cycles

-This package contains functions, algorithms, data structures and tools required to remove all package cycles from a conjure IR definition.
+This package contains functions, algorithms, data structures and tools required to remove all package cycles from a conjure definition.
 This is required because with conjure-go v6, each conjure package generates a Go package and the Go compiler does not admit package cycles.

 This document outlines the goals and constraints of this process, the algorithm for removing cycles and the proof for